Members are used for registering and authenticating external users of an Umbraco installation (ie. forum members, intranet users and so forth).

-Member Groups defines roles for your members that can be used for role based protection.
+Member Groups define roles for your members that can be used for role-based protection.
 A member can be in multiple groups.

-To create a new Member Group click the menu icon next Member Groups node in the Members section.
-Choose Create, name the group and save the group.
+To create a new Member Group click the menu icon next to the Member Groups node in the Members section.
+Choose Create, name the group, and save the group.

 Assigning a Member Group

-Umbraco 7.9.0 provides the ability to mark members as sensitive.
-A sensitive members's data will not be displayed to backoffice users unless they have appropriate permissions.
+You will have the option to mark member properties as sensitive.
+Sensitive properties on a members data will not be displayed to backoffice users unless they have appropriate permissions.

 More information can be found under security.

-As a developer you are able to leverage your website easily when you build on the members section of Umbraco.
+As a developer you are able to leverage your website when you build on the Members section of Umbraco.

 - Chapter: Members